-On this day in 1969, Apollo 10 travels back to Earth.
-Did you know that its mission nearly ended in tragedy?
+On this day in 1969, Apollo 10 is launched.
+It was the last mission before Apollo 11 famously landed on the moon, but did you know that the mission nearly ended in tragedy?
 A lunar module carrying two astronauts spun out of control and was barely recovered.

 The astronauts fortunately managed to regain control of the spinning spaceship, but what if they hadn’t?
 Apollo 10 was basically a dress rehearsal for Apollo 11 and its famous moon landing.
 How would such a tragedy have affected that sequence?
 Would we still remember Neil Armstrong as the first man to step onto the moon?

 Fortunately, none of those questions ever had to be answered.

 Apollo 10 launched from Cape Kennedy on May 18, with three astronauts aboard.
 It came on the heels of Apollo 8 (first trip to the moon) and Apollo 9 (test the LM in outer space, but close to Earth).
 Apollo 10 would combine these tasks by carrying the LM to the moon and testing it there.
 The astronauts would come within miles of the moon’s surface, but never actually land.

 In fact, they weren’t even given enough fuel to make such an attempt.
 Some people claim that NASA shortchanged the fuel on purpose, fearing that Apollo 10’s crew would be too tempted to land.
 The more likely explanation is that NASA couldn’t accurately test the LM’s ascent from the moon if it was weighed down with too much fuel.